 Integrating backstory in an interesting way can be done in a variety of ways.
 Flashbacks are a way of taking your audience with your character to experience those key events in their life directly, or by how they react to circumstances in the present day that reveals something about who they are.

 A common trope for revealing backstory through interactions is the “bad boy with a heart of gold”, who treats his girlfriend terribly, but has a lot of scarring and damage from his past that he slowly reveals, that makes the audience sympathetic to him, and gives her motivation to stick around and support him.
 Showing how a bad character got that way in their backstory, how the bullied becomes the bully, is a way of humanising an Antagonist and creating a layered and interesting character.

 It’s a really good way of developing a character because first you learn about who they are now, and then you learn how they got that way.
 It doesn’t overload your audience, but it does help build the relationship between character and audience.

 Make Sure Your Audience Wants It Before You Reveal It

-Ultimately it’s important to remember that you shouldn’t reveal character back story to your audience until they care enough about that character to want to learn it.
-If you start shoving backstory into your plot before your audience cares, it’s overloading and off-putting, and if you include back story that is irrelevant to who that character is now and the story you’re telling, nobody will care and they’ll get bored.
+Ultimately, it’s important to remember that you shouldn’t reveal character backstory to your audience until they care enough about that character to want to learn it.
+If you start shoving backstory into your plot before your audience cares, it’s overloading and off-putting, and if you include backstory that is irrelevant to who that character is now and the story you’re telling, nobody will care, and your readers or viewers will get bored.

 You can find more writing advice on our YouTube channel where we’ll help you become a better and more confident writer.
 If you have any writing questions, comment below and we will try to do a video for every question we get.
 If you’ve found my work helpful, please consider dropping me a tip in my Paypal tip jar to help me keeping bringing you free writing advice!